i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

   blk :: 1 byte
          0-2 reserved (used in NTCP2)
-         3 for I2NP message (Garlic message only)
+         3 for I2NP message (Garlic Message only)
          4 termination
          5 options
          6 message number and previous message number (ratchet)